symphoniacloud/dynamodb-entity-store/documentation/GSIs.md

 Like most things DynamoDB, GSIs are kind of like indexes in relational databases, but also very different.
 If you haven't used GSIs before I strongly recommend you do some background reading first, either from [the official AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html), or perhaps from [this brief overview](https://www.dynamodbguide.com/global-secondary-indexes/) by Alex DeBrie.

 > Important!
-Because of the way that result parsing is performed you should typically set your GSI's _ProjectionType_ to `ALL` (see [the AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Projection.html)) when using GSIs with DynamoDB Entity Store.
+Because of the way that result parsing is performed by DynamoDB Entity Store you should typically set your GSI's _ProjectionType_ to `ALL` (see [the AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Projection.html)).
 If you need to use a different projection type, e.g. to reduce the number of attributes stored on a GSI, then you may want to consider using a different _Entity_ for querying from a GSI vs the one you use to access the GSI's table.

 You need to perform three actions when using GSIs with DynamoDB Entity Store: